Daniel Bernard (businessman)

-Daniel Camille Bernard (born 1946) is a French businessman, the former chairman of Kingfisher plc.
+Daniel Camille Bernard (February 1946 – 5 August 2026) was a French businessman who was a past chairman of Kingfisher plc.

 Early life

-Daniel Camille Bernard was born in February 1946.
+Daniel Camille Bernard was born in northern France in February 1946.
 He attended HEC Paris Business School before becoming the director of various hypermarket chains.

 Career

-Bernard was chairman and CEO of Carrefour from 1992 to 2005.
+Bernard left Metro Group to join Carrefour as a general manager in 1992.
+He became chairman and CEO in 1998.
+During his time as CEO, Carrefour expanded from an only French supermarket to an international brand.
+Bernard also oversaw Carrefour's merger with Promodès in 1999.
+He was removed from his position as CEO in 2005 in the wake of falling stock prices which he had failed to fix.

-Bernard was the chairman of Kingfisher plc from June 2009, having been deputy chairman since May 2006.
-He is president of Provestis, his own investment company, and since January 2010, chairman of MAF Retail Group, Dubai.
-He is senior advisor of TowerBrook Capital Partners since October 2010.
-He is a non-executive director of Capgemini, and honorary chairman of the HEC Business School Foundation in Paris and a member of HEC's advisory board.
+He was the chairman of Kingfisher plc from June 2009, having been deputy chairman from May 2006.
+He was president of Provestis, his own investment company, and since January 2010, chairman of MAF Retail Group, Dubai.
+He was senior advisor of TowerBrook Capital Partners from October 2010.
+He was a non-executive director of Capgemini, and honorary chairman of the HEC Business School Foundation in Paris and a member of HEC's advisory board.

 In June 2017, Bernard was succeeded by Andy Cosslett as chairman of Kingfisher.